Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Introduction

 In the absence of rotation, the onset of convection in a horizontally unbounded layer of fluid of depth $H$ across which a temperature difference $\Delta T$ is maintained, is governed by the dimensionless Rayleigh number \be Ra = \frac{g\alpha\Delta T H^3}{\nu \kappa}, \ee where $g$ is the acceleration of gravity and $\nu$ and $\kappa$ are the viscosity and thermal diffusivity of the fluid.
 The onset of convection occurs when a critical Rayleigh number, $\Racb$, is exceeded, where $\Racb$ = $O(10^3)$, with the exact value depending on the boundary conditions. \cite{Chandrasekhar1953} showed that, independent of the Prandtl number $Pr=\nu/\kappa$, the instability that leads to convection is non-oscillatory.

 Rotation about the vertical axis suppresses the effects of buoyancy and thus enhances stability.
-Therefore, the critical Rayleigh number increases with the rotation rate, $\Omega$, as \be \Racb \sim E^{-4/3} , \ee where $E=\nu / 2 \Omega H^2$ is the Ekman number \citep[][]{Chandrasekhar1953,Veronis1966b}.
+Therefore, the critical Rayleigh number increases with the rotation rate, $\Omega$, as \be \Racb \simeq E^{-4/3} , \ee where $E=\nu / 2 \Omega H^2$ is the Ekman number \citep[][]{Chandrasekhar1953,Veronis1966b}.
 In contrast to non-rotating systems, the onset of convection in horizontally unbounded \RRBC can be oscillatory if the Prandtl number $Pr<0.69$ \citep{Chandrasekhar1953}.

 \citet{Rossby1969} showed experimentally that convection sets in for much smaller Rayleigh numbers than predicted by Eq. (\ref{eq:Rac_bulk}), the possible origins of which were discussed contemporaneously by \citet[][]{Veronis1968} as being associated with boundary conditions.
 Of relevance to our study, the experiments by \cite{Ecke1992}, supported by linear stability analysis by \cite{Goldstein1993}, showed that the wall-adjacent convection takes the form of a travelling wave with a phase speed opposite to the sense of rotation.
-They also showed that the system undergoes a Hopf bifurcation at a critical Rayleigh number, following which the travelling wave appears. \tb{These results have been extended to Rayleigh numbers $O\left(10^5\right)$ by \cite{lopezOnsetConvectionModerate2007}.}
+They also showed that the system undergoes a Hopf bifurcation at a critical Rayleigh number, following which the travelling wave appears.